-Also under Spanish law, when you have a foundation like this, you cannot be paid any kind of salary by the foundation.
-You can have employees but board members themselves cannot have any direct income from their work on behalf of the foundation.
+Stakeholders retain ownership, QoS & SLA advantages Win-win scenario, stimulates investments Aggregation of networks, creating a whole and extending the Internet bers themselves cannot have any direct income from their work on behalf of the foundation.
 This is why I still have my job with Oracle and all the other board members also maintain their economic independence and, as such, have no conflict of interest.
 I explained our role by saying that we are business developers for others and for the local employees who are providing services to their local communities on behalf of the network.